SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 However, if you have many *runs* and *results* and *derived_parameters*, I would advice you to switch of the result, derived parameter and explored parameter overview in each single run.
-You don't have to do that by hand, simply use :func:`~pypet.environment.Environment.f_switch_off_large_overview` or :func:`~pypet.environment.Environment.f_switch_off_all_overview` to disable all tables.
-Or specify whether you want large and/or small tables on environment creation.
+These tables are switched off if you pass `large_overview_tables=False` as a parameter at environment construction (see above).

 .. _more-on-duplicate-comments: